Signal Handling

 BSD-derived

-operating systems, including MacOS, but not Linux.
+operating systems, including macOS, but not Linux.

 just responds by printing a list of all child process IDs and